Marty Wilde

-Marty Wilde (born Reginald Leonard Smith; 15 April 1939) is an English singer and songwriter.
+Marty Wilde (born Reginald Leonard Smith; 15 April 1939) is an English singer.
 He was among the first generation of British pop stars to emulate American rock and roll, scoring several 1950s and 1960s hit singles including "Endless Sleep", "Sea of Love" and "Bad Boy".
 During the late 1960s to early 1980s, Wilde continued to record and, with Ronnie Scott, co-wrote hit singles for others including the Casuals' "Jesamine" and Status Quo's "Ice in the Sun".
 He is the father of pop singer Kim Wilde and co-wrote many of her hit singles including "Kids in America" with his son Ricky.
 He continues to perform and record.

 Career

 Wilde was born in Blackheath, London.
 He was performing under the name Reg Patterson at London's Condor Club in 1957, when he was spotted by impresario Larry Parnes.

 Parnes gave his protégés stage names such as Billy Fury, Duffy Power and Dickie Pride, hence the change to Wilde.

 From mid-1958 to the end of 1959 Wilde was one of the leading British rock-and-roll singers, along with Tommy Steele and Cliff Richard.
 Wilde's backing group was called the Wildcats.
 At various times they featured Big Jim Sullivan on lead guitar, Tony Belcher on rhythm guitar, Bobby Graham or Bobbie Clarke on drums, plus Brian Locking on bass guitar and Brian Bennett on drums, both of whom later joined the Shadows.

+He appeared as a teen idol singer in the 1959 airplane disaster film Jet Storm, alongside stars including Richard Attenborough.
+Wilde sang the song "Jet Stream" that played over the opening credits, where he was credited as “introducing Marty Wilde” (it was also originally supposed to be the title of the film).

 He appeared regularly on the BBC Television show 6.5 Special and was the main regular artiste on the Saturday ITV popular music shows Oh Boy! and Boy Meets Girls.
 There he met Joyce Baker, one of the Vernons Girls who were also show regulars.
 Their courtship was made public but after their marriage Wilde's popularity as a teen idol declined.

 He moved partly into all-round entertainment, appearing in musicals such as Conrad Birdie in the original West End production of Bye Bye Birdie and several films.
 He enjoyed success as a songwriter in the late 1960s and early 1970s.
 In collaboration with the songwriter Ronnie Scott, he co-wrote the Casuals' "Jesamine" under the pseudonyms of Frere Manston and Jack Gellar.
 The pair also wrote Lulu's "I'm a Tiger" and the early Status Quo hit, "Ice in the Sun".